Dehghanni/Teofl/Speaking.md

 - **Children**

 - Parents should not constrain their children from doing what they want.
 They should incent them without incensing them.
-- Were I a father, I would never interfere in my children&#39;s lives and would let them do whatever they want at their own free will.
+- Were I a father, I would never interfere in my children&#39;s lives and would let them do whatever they want at their own free will.Some parents want to project their unfulfilled dreams onto their children.
 My parents used to force me to be a doctor, which was utterly preposterous.
 - Parents who give their children preferential treatment are sowing the seeds of future problems.
 - Children who engage in competition earn critical social skills by interacting with others in addition to learning the value of hard work and developing self-confidence and self-esteem.
 - It will boost their ego.